On product identities and the Chow rings of holomorphic symplectic varieties: Introduction

 \subsection{Acknowledgements}

-We thank Mark de Cataldo, Lie Fu, Daniel Huybrechts, Eyal Markman, Davesh Maulik, Andrei Negu\cb{t}, Drago\cb{s} Oprea, Junliang Shen, and Qizheng Yin for helpful discussions and correspondence.
+We thank Mark de Cataldo, Lie Fu, Daniel Huybrechts, Eyal Markman, Davesh Maulik, Andrei Negu\cb{t}, Drago\cb{s} Oprea, Junliang Shen, Charles Vial, Qizheng Yin, and Ruxuan Zhang for helpful discussions and correspondence.
 Conversations with Andrei Negu\cb{t} regarding the Chow induction on number of points in the Hilbert scheme context played a particularly important role.
+I.B. is supported by the ERC Synergy Grant ERC-2020-SyG-854361-HyperK.
 L.F. was supported by the NSF through grant DMS 1803082.
 A.M. was supported by the NSF through grants DMS 1601605 and 1902310, as well as by the Radcliffe Institute for Advanced Study at Harvard, through a 2019-2020 Radcliffe Fellowship.
 R.S. was supported by the NSF through grant DMS 1645877.
 This project was initiated at Northeastern University under the auspices of the NSF-funded RTG grant DMS 1645877.

 .3in